MatthiasRLalisse/TweetDatasets/README.md

 ``TweetDatasets`` provides a set of general-purpose utility classes and functions for storing and processing Twitter data.
-It is written so as to be object-oriented programming-friendly, and to work particularly well with embeddings and other dataset attributes useful in machine learning.
+It is written so as to be object-oriented programming-friendly, and to work particularly well with embeddings and other machine learning dataset attributes.

 Usage
 ===========